AbdulAhadAkhter/png2jpeg/README.md

 ## TODO

-* Play around with github actions (DONEISH)
+* Play around with github actions to build tag and release (DONEISH)
 * Add tests
-* Build a release pipeline